 To develop property within the City of Tallahassee, you must determine that your project complies with all applicable development codes.
 The following page gives a brief description of the various steps in the review process.
-Review the Team Area Map to determine the Growth Management members to work with.
+Review the Team Area Map to determine the Growth Management members with whom to work.

 Land Use Compliance

 The first step in the process is to determine if your project, at the location proposed, is an allowable use under the terms of the Zoning Code.
 To do this, you must apply for a Land Use Compliance Certificate.
 Your application must show where, what and how much you intend to build and what you intend to do with the finished project.
 The Growth Management Department will compare your proposed project with the land development standards for the property in question and determine if your project is allowable.
 The Land Use Compliance Certificate will specify what subsequent approvals your project must obtain.

 There must be capacity in the public utilities and facilities to serve your project.
 Consequently, you must submit an application for a concurrency determination to the Growth Management Department.
 The application must show the impact your project will have on public facilities, such as streets, water, sewer, solid waste, transit, stormwater and parks.
 Your project's impact will be compared with the available capacity of these facilities.
 If there is adequate capacity, you will receive a "Concurrency Certificate," which is required prior to any subsequent approvals.
 For further details, please contact the Concurrency Management Division of the Growth Management Department at 891-7100.